leeoniya/uPlot/docs/precision-regressions.md

 Seventeen boundary tests protect the reported cases, tiny half-step decisions, explicit precision limits, and configurable flatness.
 The flatness tests cover both signs, the positional API, the absolute floor, hard limits, and independent chart scales.
 They require a flat fallback below the supported range resolution and unchanged values beyond the rounding budget.
-Three degenerate-range probes remain pending: #827 stalled splits, #620 equal bounds, and #1084 custom flat bounds.
+Three formerly pending probes now pass: #827 stalled splits, #620 equal bounds, and #1084 custom flat bounds.
-The tick-loop implementation and default label-formatting policy are unchanged.
+Numeric tick generation returns no splits when a step fails to advance before completion.
+A tick at the upper bound completes generation.
+Valid single-tick ranges retain their tick.
+The guard does not change scale bounds, choose replacement increments, or change the default label formatter.

 ### Snapshot changes